edgedelta/docs/docs/appendices/on-prem-rehydration.md

   * Push the logs to the target streaming platform.

-> Note
->
-> If you are satisfied with the above-mentioned workflow, then you can use the rehydration feature without addtional configuration.

-This document explains how to run rehydration components on your own infrastructure.
-Specifically, if you have sensitve data that cannot leave your infrastructure, then you will need to create an on-prem rehydration setup.

-## On-prem Rehydrations

 Rehydration components can be deployed to any K8s cluster.
-It uses OpenFaaS technology to handle rehydration requests and can scale out to multiple instances as needed.
+OpenFaaS technology is used to handle rehydration requests and can scale out to multiple instances as needed.

-Setup details are explained below.
-Once you complete them you will still be able to use [Rehydrations page](https://app.edgedelta.com/rehydrations) to trigger rehydrations and Edge Delta backend will not be involved in raw data handling.
-Edge Delta backend will serve as metadata storage for rehydrations such as input/filters/destination and status.
+After you follow the steps below, you will still be able to use the **Rehydrations** page to trigger rehydrations and Edge Delta backend will **not** be involved in the handling of raw data.
+The Edge Delta backend will simply serve as metadata storage for rehydrations, such as input/filters/destination and status.

-### Setup

-Prerequisites:
+***

+## Pre-Deployment Considerations

+Review the following prerequisites:
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [helm](https://helm.sh/docs/helm/helm_install/)
 - [faas](https://docs.openfaas.com/cli/install/#installation)

+***

+## Deploy an On-Prem Rehydration

 1. Create the edgedelta-rehydration namespace:

 ```